The Death of Klinghoffer: Controversy and allegations of antisemitism

 Equally, all of us have as strong a First Amendment right to ... warn people that this work is both a distortion of history and helped, in some ways, to foster a three decade long feckless policy of creating a moral equivalency between the Palestinian Authority, a corrupt terrorist organization, and the state of Israel, a democracy ruled by law.

 American writer and feminist Phyllis Chesler, an opera aficionado, conceded the legal and artistic right to perform the opera, but claimed that it "beatifies terrorism, both musically and in the libretto".

 In support of the production, Oskar Eustis, the artistic director of The Public Theater said: "It is not only permissible for the Met to do this piece – it's required for the Met to do the piece.
 It is a powerful and important opera."

+Critic Joshua Barone said in 2022 that the opera "is virtually impossible to produce in the United States."
+When the work was revived in 2026, it was in Florence, Italy.

-In 2024, Adams discussed this opera and his other work at length in A Cultural Life.
+In 2024, Adams discussed this opera and his other work at length on the BBC Radio 4 program This Cultural Life.